maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Shader Binding Table

-The Shader Binding Table allows to group shaders together into groups, to dynamically invoke them later.
+The SBT allows to group shaders together into groups, to dynamically invoke them later.

 The following shaders are supported: